derekxkwan/company-sonicpi-backend/README.md

-- **Note**: Ruby symbols (beginning with :) complete despite the lack of preceding colon (haven't figured the dabbrev away around this yet...)
+- **Note**: Ruby symbols (beginning with :) complete despite the lack of preceding colon (haven't figured the dabbrev way around this yet...)